chiqors/FlatOGP/README.md

 2. Copy everything inside the folder, navigate to your OGP Panel's root folder and paste there, If it asks for Overwrite then go ahead and Press OK.
 3. Once the Pasting process completes, login to your OGP Panel.
 4. Navigate to Administration > Theme Settings, Change the theme to Flat and save.
-5. That's all, Now you would have Flat Theme with Color Picker in it.
+5. That's all, Now you would have Flat Theme in it.
 ENJOY!

 #### For changing default color of the theme to your own color, Follow the steps :
 1. Open Your OGP Panel's root folder > Themes > Flat > js > skin.js.